nvroot/Zero-Health/challenges.md

 **Category**: XML External Entity (XXE)
 **Goal**: Achieve remote code execution through the XML medical history import feature.

-**Description**: The medical history import feature processes XML files with dangerous configurations.
-Chain XXE vulnerabilities with other weaknesses to achieve remote code execution.
+**Description**: The medical history import feature at `/api/medical-history/import` processes XML files with dangerous configurations.
+The XML parser allows external entities and has additional processing features that include code evaluation capabilities, which can be chained for remote code execution.

 **What you'll learn**:
 - XXE attack techniques
 - Chaining vulnerabilities for maximum impact
 - XML processing security
+- Code injection through XML processing

 **Hint**: The XML parser allows external entities and has additional processing features that can be exploited.
-Look for ways to combine XXE with other vulnerabilities.
+Look for ways to include external entities in your XML, and explore the `{{eval:}}` processing feature that can execute JavaScript code.
+Try crafting XML files that combine XXE with code execution.

 ---